giangnguyen2412/training-interpretable-llms/README.md

 > In this case, the sense vectors may have "cleaner" representations of "toxic" than the token embeddings.

 - Insight 10: Can we trace neurons that highly activate during the generation process?
 During multiple forward pass, we may be able to identify the role of specific neurons.

+> The neuron tracing is focused on the hidden states of each transformer
+> block because these are most commonly understood as the "neurons" in transformer
+> models and tend to be where interpretable features are encoded.

 >  The neuron trace procedure efficiently identifies the most influential neurons during model generation by attaching forward hooks to each transformer layer that capture per-neuron activations for each new token.